iustinflorian/financity/README.md

 FinanCity is a robust personal finance management application built with Spring Boot, MySQL, and Liquibase, fully containerized using Docker.
 It helps users make and track transactions, manage budgets, and visualize their financial health.

 This is the backend.
-For the frontend, please visit [Financity-Web Github Repo](https://github.com/iustinflorian/financity-web).
+For the frontend, please visit [financity-web github repository](https://github.com/iustinflorian/financity-web).

 ## How to run ?